Browse the knowledge base

 Forward a known good email manually (Forward button in your inbox, paste the address, send).
 If that arrives in the Activity log, your auto-forwarding rule is the issue (not the address, not us).
 If the manual forward also doesn't arrive, the address is wrong or our side has a problem.

-Reason code What it means Fix
+Cause What it means Fix

 Step 4 — if direct OAuth sync (Gmail/Outlook) stopped